Lawd-STAR/DetStream-Vision-Agents/.github/readme.md

 ## Improvements

-- Issue with readme when running uv build -o dist
+- Check UV caching
+- Run tests in parallel
-- Fix Mypy run
+- Improve Mypy run
-- Release workflow
+- Publish workflow
 - Easy way to run editable/local copy of stream-py in dev and git version in prod
-- Run in parallel
 -